VCSTDN2024/imad5112-assignment-1-Preshi-student/README.md

     Solution: I should have researched more about this and did critical checking  rather than struggling with it and wasting time till the last moment whereby I had to restart my app.
 From this challenge specifically I learned how important it is to always update my gradle and my version app, and how important to check the version control and the kind of codes I'm using.

-Generative AI's used

-I used ChatGPT when I ran out of options on how to fix my errors.